 - The samples are clustered into 5 final groups (Figure 3).
 This is the data that we care about.

 What does the data look like?
-K-Clustering can result in a 2-D plot like Figure 3 and/or as a table in which the samples in each cluster are listed.
+K-Clustering can result in a 2-D plot like Figure 3 and/or as a table that lists the clusters and the samples assigned to each cluster.